Mark Benerofe, CEO

 Arthur and Natalie have spent their entire professional lives in camping.
 They have owned and directed both resident and day camps, developed unique day camp programs, spearheaded the formation of professional camping organizations, and worked hard to enhance the public's view of camping and the camping profession.
 Their significant impact on camping, and the standards of excellence that they have set merited them the prestigious recognition of "Legends of Camping" by the American Camp Association (ACA) in 2005.
 The Kesslers bought Camp Ramaquois in 1975 and have continually led a group of dynamic camp professionals at Camp Ramaquois in creating "a day camp as complete as a sleep-away."

-Heath is a lifelong camper and experienced educator.
+Heath a Director at Shibley Day Camp, is a lifelong camper and experienced educator.
 He has been working at day camps on Long Island since 1995.
 Heath has a Masters in Elementary Education from Long Island University and a degree in Chemistry from Union College.
 His passion is for creating a camp program and culture where all children (and staff) take risks, explore interests, make friends and discover who they want to be.
 Heath is a standards visitor in the American Camp Association's accreditation process and regularly participates in industry conferences in order to improve the camp experience for all children.

 Robert Kulchin has been a part of Shibley Day Camp his entire life.
 He grew up at camp and worked many seasons at Shibley while going to school.
 He went on to earn his undergraduate degree in business administration from Adelphi University and his law degree from Hofstra Law School.
 Equally adapted to sports programs as he is to office administration, Bob has worked as a counselor, sports specialist, swim instructor, group leader and administrator.
 When not performing functions like these, he lends his business expertise to all facets of Shibley's administrative agenda.